bucketplus/ca-control-api-nodejs/Readme.md

 * `ca.downloadFile(bucketKey, localPath)` - downloads the cloud input file to a local relative path.
 Recommended for larger files, e.g. video files.

 #### For param.type = `folder` containers
-* `ca.downloadFiles(bucketKey, localFolderPath)` - downloads all cloud input files to a local folder. *Coming Soon*
+* `ca.downloadFiles(folderKey, localFolderPath)` - downloads all cloud input files to a local folder. *Coming Soon*

-* `ca.listFolderObjects(bucketKey)` - provides an array of all cloud input files in a folder.
+* `ca.listFolderObjects(folderKey)` - provides an array of all cloud input files in a folder.

 ### Writing Params